Introduction:

 6. Comfortable:

-7. Small talk:
+7. Small Talk:

 Conclusion

 The thing about the introvert/extrovert spectrum is that it’s a spectrum.
-Research has proven that most of us are actually ambiverts and ideas that we are 100% introverted or extroverted are outdated.
+Research has proven that most of us are ambiverts and ideas that we are 100% introverted or extroverted are outdated.

 instead, our introversion/extroversion depends on the social setting and the people we are talking to.
 Getting a good gauge of that helps us to understand our limits when it comes to both alone time and socializing.